tofu-tf/typed-schema/modules/docs/src/main/tut/getting_started.md

 ## How it works

 ### Definition
-Your schemes definitions consist of elements from `ru.tinkoff.tschema.syntax._` and maybe custom directives
+Your schemes definitions consist of elements from `tschema.syntax._` and maybe custom directives

 ```scala
 def api = get |> operation('hello) |> capture[String]('name) |> $$[String]